Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 Therapy Support for Neurodivergent, ADHD, & Autism Parent Burnout

 I specialize in helping neurodivergent parents and parents of neurodivergent kids heal from burnout, trauma, and anxiety using approaches like EMDR therapy and IFS-informed parts work.
-As a licensed clinical psychologist and PSYPACT provider, I offer online therapy in over 40 states across the U.S., as well as in-person therapy in Evanston for those in the Chicago and North Shore area.
+As a licensed clinical psychologist and PSYPACT provider, I offer online therapy in over 40 states across the U.S., as well as in-person therapy in Evanston for those in the Chicago and North Shore areas.
 My practice is inclusive and affirming of neurodivergent, LGBTQIA+, and trauma-impacted individuals, providing care that recognizes the unique challenges of parenting outside of traditional norms.